Raw materials make up a crucial part of the supply chain for organizations across all sectors of the global economy.

 iShares XEG ETF is also a method to gain low-cost exposure to the energy sector.
 The ETF allocates 100% of its resources to 14 Canadian energy companies, effectively expressing a sector view.

 The fund does not diversify its asset allocation into fixed-income assets, futures contracts, or equity securities trading in other sectors of the economy, making it a high-risk investment.

 Horizons Crude Oil ETF (HUC) is another fund offered by Horizons ETFs that deals in commodities.
 The fund was established on June 24, 2009, and it provides you with exposure to the energy industry.

 Unlike iShares XEG ETF, the fund does not allocate its resources to publicly listed energy companies in Canada.
 Instead, it emulates the performance of the Solactive Light Sweet Crude Oil Winter MD Rolling Futures Index ER.

 It means that the fund focuses entirely on investing in oil futures contracts from Canadian financial institutions.
-But HUC is a costly fund with an MER of 0.88%.
+But HUC is a costly fund with a high MER